-But let’s be real here, here’s what the Cameo 4 has going for it over its predecessor:
+But let’s be real here, here’s what the Cameo 4 has going for it over its predecessor.
+Things like:

-It can cut more materials — thanks to that huge 5kg of downward force, this is a truly powerful machine
+- It can cut more materials — thanks to that huge 5kg of downward cutting force, this is a truly powerful machine

-And create more projects — new tools like the Rotary and Kraft blades suggest that there’ll be a whole new world of crafting opened up to you
+- And create more projects — new tools like the Rotary blade and Kraft blade suggest that there’ll be a whole new world of crafting opened up to you

-It’s more accessible — the touch panel allows for greater visibility and the pull-out roll feeder means that it can even be used with just one hand
+- It’s more accessible — the touch interface panel allows for greater visibility and the pull-out built in roll feeder means that it can even be used with just one hand

 We would argue that it is clearly the superior machine and has a very good price in comparison to its main competitor (see below), but if you’re price sensitive you may want to choose the older machine instead.